 We are pleased to announce the 2019-2020 MBB Graduate Student Awards, intended to help graduate students better understand MBB-related issues by engaging in interdisciplinary experiences.
 Whether you are currently involved in interdisciplinary work or are planning to start a new interdisciplinary endeavor, all Harvard graduate students in MBB-related fields are encouraged to apply for funding.
 The maximum award amount is $10,000, but most awards for research will not exceed $5,000.

-This year's application deadlines are October 14, 2016 and February 17, 2017.
-Students are welcome to apply multiple times; although, in the interest of fairness, awards will likely only be given once per individual.
+This year's application deadlines are October 15, 2019 and February 3, 2020.
+Students may apply multiple times but, in the interest of fairness, awards will likely only be given once per individual.

 The types of expenses and experiences we hope to fund include (but are not limited to):